[?] Subscribe To This Site

 I was NOT HAPPY.
 My delusions of kindness wore thin - it seemed obvious that the rabbit had been medicated with antibiotics to mask his symptoms, which flared the minute he missed a dose and underwent the stress of a long drive to another rabbitry.

-Dear reader: This, in my opinion, constituted a fraudulent representation of the rabbit.
-By following the clear guidelines at Raising-Rabbits.com on breeding for health, you won’t ever need to feel the temptation to lower your ethical standards on account of health.
+Dear reader: By following the clear guidelines at Raising-Rabbits.com on breeding for health, you won’t ever need to feel tempted to lower your ethical standards on account of the failed health of your rabbits.

-For various reasons - the money paid, the excellent type, fur and density, and not to mention he was our only castor rex buck..., I decided I had to keep this animal and use him (briefly) in my breeding program.
+For various reasons - the money paid, the excellent type, fur and density, and not to mention he was our only rex buck at the time, I decided I had to keep this animal and use him (briefly) in my breeding program.
+Here's how I managed the situation:

 • I housed him in an isolation cage.

-• The does that were bred to him remained in his cage a minimum amount of time.
+• The does that were bred to him remained in his cage a minimum amount of time, and then each exposed doe went into an isolation cage.

-• I culled his offspring harshly.
+• I culled his offspring mercilessly.
 About 50% of his offspring went quickly into the stew pot, and more got sick later.
 These were also culled.

 • Yes, some of the does also came down with pasteurellosis.
 We let them finish raising their litters, and then we culled them too.